-Much of our work at Filter Designs operates on processes such as aluminium and glass furnaces, pyrolysis plants and waste to energy systems.
-High temperatures of up to 1200° C mixed with impurities in the process and/or process variables can lead to sparks exiting the process into our gas treatment plant.
+Much of our work at Filter Designs operates on processes such as aluminium and glass furnaces, pyrolysis plants and waste-to-energy systems.
+High temperatures of up to 1200°c mixed with impurities in the process and/or process variables can lead to sparks exiting the process into the gas treatment plant.

 Furthermore, cyclones offer little impact surface and no physical barrier for foreign materials, such as a rag, piece of plastic film or other foreign body.

-Our cleanSPARK arrestor boxes reduce the risk of fire in the bag filter by knocking out material which is alight in the airstream before they can enter the dust collection unit.
+Our cleanSPARK arrestor boxes reduce the risk of fire in the bag filter by knocking out material which is alight in the airstream before it can enter the dust collection unit.

 The process air is directed by the inlet ducting downwards and impinged on plates to encourage the spark to be extinguished.
 The secondary chamber then has perforated sheets to capture any larger items which could be alight.

 Each spark box will be different in size due to the overall gas volume.